• Skip to primary navigation

 Dusting is a task that creeps up on everyone.
 One day you’ll notice your house looks like it was hit with dust bunnies.

 Kids of all ages seem to love to play with a feather duster.
-They probably can’t reach the highest spots, but they can get lower areas while you take care of the hard-to-reach areas.
+They probably can’t reach the highest spots, but they can get to the lower areas while you take care of the hard-to-reach areas.

 6. Clean the Bathroom